Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Experiments

 Table~\ref{tab:WCE} compares the localization success rate between the top-1 baseline and the WCE-enhanced approach.
 The reported metric is the localization success rate, \(S_{\text{Loc}}\), which is defined as the proportion of test images whose estimated UTM coordinate lies within 100 meters of the ground-truth location.
 Formally,

 where \(N_{\text{success}}\) denotes the number of successful queries, and \(N_{\text{total}}\) is the total number of evaluated queries.

-Table~\ref{tab:WCE} shows that, across all datasets, \(S_{\text{Loc}}\) is consistently higher with WCE than without it.
-This indicates that aggregating multiple retrieved candidates with feature-distance-based weighting and one-class SVM outlier filtering can improve robustness to noisy matches and yield more reliable coarse localization.
+Table~\ref{tab:WCE} shows that, across all four evaluated datasets, \(S_{\text{Loc}}\) is higher with WCE than without it.
+The result shows that aggregating multiple retrieved candidates with feature-distance-based weighting and one-class SVM outlier filtering improves the reported 100\,m localization success rate in the evaluated settings.